dandi/backups2datalad/README.md

 - `zarr-checksum` — Computes the Zarr checksum for a given Zarr mirror

+- `register-s3urls` — Ensure that all blob assets in the backup of the given Dandiset have their S3 URLs registered with git-annex

 Run `backups2datalad <subcommand> --help` for further details on each subcommand.